Best FPS Mouse for 2020

 - Magnetic weight adjustment

-The idea of a mouse dedicated not just to gaming but to first person shooters may seem a bit odd to the casual observer, but most serious esports pros will tell you that a precise mouse that feels good in your hand during even the most high stress moments is one of the most valuable tools you can have in your gaming kit.
+The idea of a mouse dedicated not just to gaming but to first person shooters may seem a bit odd to the casual observer, but most serious esports pros will tell you that a precise gaming mouse that’s comfortable in your hand during even the highest stress moments is one of the most valuable tools you can have in your gaming kit.
 To some extent, the right FPS mouse is a matter of personal comfort, but there are easily some that rise to the top of the pack and others that fall behind the curve.

-We’ve highlighted 10 of the best FPS mouse models for gaming.
+In this list, we’ve highlighted 10 of the best FPS mouse models for gaming.
 After that, read on as we dig deeper into the sort of specifications and features that really separates the best FPS mice from the average models.
+Specifically, we go right down to the technicalities of how the sensor works, which one of your hands you use, and whether wireless or wired is the best option.

 - 10 Best FPS Mouse